rb80/oracle-hospitality-integration-platform-bootcamp/contactless-journey.md

 5. getPaymentMethod.
 This API is required so that the variable `PaymentMethod` can be inserted into the environment variable
 6. getReservation.
 Once postReservation is executed, please check whether all required details are entered correctly with this API.
 Ensure the value from reservationIdList Confirmation is copied into environment variable `Confirmationid`

-## 7. postReservation (multiLeg Reservation)
+## 9. postReservation (multiLeg Reservation)
 Create Reservation which is multi leg reservation Change the value within `id` of `ExternalReferences` or `idContext` After successful post, make sure the environment Variable `ReservationId2`
-1. Verify the data with `getReservation`
+1. Verify the data with `getReservation` whereby Leg 2 should be visible within External References type=OPERA

-## 8. putReservation
+## 10. putReservation

 Pre Arrival where a preference will be added.

 1. getPreference.
 To insert the preference, you will need to fetch all preferences which can be attached on the reservation.
 For testing purposes, will be using preference group `ROOM FEATURES`.
 Make sure you use for testing purpose  `FBAL` as environment variable `PreferenceCode`
 2. getReservation.
 Once putReservation is executed, check whether your preference has been attached on the reservation

-## 9. postRouting
+## 11. postRouting

 Posting a routing instruction to existing reservation where `Food` charges goes to the Company which is linked to the reservation.
 Make sure the routing code `FOOD` is directed to window 2.

 1. Fetch the routing Codes with `getRoutingCodes` and set Environment Variable of `CompanyRoutingCode`

+## 12. putReservation
-2. putReservation.
+1. putReservation.
 Once Routing is done, modification is required to existing Reservation to inform that window 2 will be paid by Direct Billing as Payment Method
-3. To find the Payment Method use `getPaymentMethod` API.
+2. To find the Payment Method use `getPaymentMethod` API.
 For testing purpose use `INV`.
 No Environment is defined here.
 Use the value within payload.

-## 10. postRouting
+## 13. postRouting

 Posting a routing instruction to existing reservation where `Room` charges goes to the Travel Agent which is linked to the reservation.
 Make sure the routing is done to window 3.
 Make sure the routing code `BB` is directed to window 3.

-1. Fetch the routing Codes with `getRoutingCodes` and set Environment Variable of `TravelAgentRoutingCode`
+1. Fetch the routing Codes with `getRoutingCodes` API and set Environment Variable of `TravelAgentRoutingCode`

+## 14. putReservation
-2. putReservation.
+1. putReservation.
 Once Routing is done, modification is required to existing Reservation to inform that window 3 will be paid by Direct Billing as Payment Method
+2. To find the Payment Method use `getPaymentMethod` API.
+For testing purpose use `INV`.
+No Environment is defined here.
+Use the value within payload.

+## 15. openPaymentTokenExchange
+Converts Primary Account Number (PAN) into Token issued by Payment Service Providers This is required to updated Window 1 payment method which belongs to guest Take any test Credit Card numbers and insert into the payload within the tag `pan`

+## 16. postPaymentMethods
+Update existing Payment Method using this API.
+Make sure you update the tags
+1. cardNumber with `token` value  which you received in `openPaymentTokenExchange`
+2. cardNumberMasked with `pan`  which you received in `openPaymentTokenExchange`
+3. Expiration Date
+And any other value which you changed

-## 11. getHotelRooms
+## 17. getHotelRooms

 Find vacant and inspected rooms so that you can assign to the reservation.
 Make sure you insert the `RoomNumber` into environment variable.

-## 12. postRoomAssignment
+## 18. postRoomAssignment

 Assign room which you got from earlier API call.

-## 13. preCheckin
+## 19. preCheckin

 Pre Register the guest.
 Ensure the `arrivalTime` is updated in the payload

-## 14. checkin
+## 20. checkin

 Checkin the reservation with the same roomId which you assigned.

-## 15. postRoomKey
+## 21. postRoomKey

 Creating a Key.
 KeyType by default should be `New`

+*Please note this API is only for illustration purpose as the API is not available yet*

-## 16. postServiceRequest
+## 22. postServiceRequest

 Create a Service request to provide towel by Housekeeping department.
 Ensure you change the dates within the payload

 1. getServceRequestCodes.
 Fetch the Service Request Codes and Department Code

-## 17. postWakupcall
+## 23. postWakupcall

 Create a Wakeup call on the reservation.
 Ensure you change the dates within the payload

 1. getWakeUpcall.
 Use this API to check whether the postWakeUpcall was inserted successfully into the reservation

-## 18. postBillingCharges
+## 24. postCashiers

-Post charges to the room.

-1. postCashier.
-To Post charges you are required a cashier id.
-Use this API to create the cashier id
+This API is required for `postBillingCharges" whereby it is mandatory that API requires a cashier id.
-2. getCashier.
-Use this API to check whether postCashier API has successfully inserted cashier id
+1.  getCashier.
+Use this API to check whether postCashier API has successfully inserted cashier id.
+If inserted, please insert the environment variable `CashierId`

+## 25. postBillingCharges
+1. getTransactionCode
+Use this API to find the required transaction Code.
+For testing purpose we require transaction Sub Group value `FOD`where by you will need to find transaction Code `2800`.
+Make sure this inserted into environment Variable `TransactionCode`
+2. Post charges (2800) to the window 2

+## 26. postBillingCharges
+1. getTransactionCode
-3. getTransactionCode.
-Use this API to find the relevant transaction code to successfully post charges
+Use this API to find the required transaction Code.
+For testing purpose we require transaction Sub Group value `COM`where by you will need to find transaction Code `5000`.
+Make sure this inserted into environment Variable `TransactionCode`
+2. Post charges (5000) to the window 1

+## 27. postAdvanceRoomCharges
+As we are testing and no End of Day Routine will be run, use this API to post Room Charges in advance

-## 19. getFolio
+## 28. getFolio
 Use this API to fetch Folios from each window.

+## 29. postBillingPayment
+Use this API to post payment against the folio on Window 1.
+There should be no balance left

+## 30. postBillingPayment
+Use this API to post payment against the folio on Window 2.
+There should be no balance left

-## 20. postBillingPayment
+## 31. postBillingPayment

-Use this API to post payment against the folio from a specific window.
+Use this API to post payment against the folio on Window 3.
+There should be no balance left

+## 32. putEarlyDeparture
+As we are testing and no End of Day Routine will be run, use this API to change the Reservation to be able checkout Early.

+## 33. postFinalCharges
+Ensure that you are applying final charges

-## 21. postFolios
+## 34. postFolios

-Use this folio to settle the folio prior checkout.
+Use this folio to settle the folio prior checkout. *This API needs to be executed to all 3 windows as charges were on all these 3 windows*.
+Make sure that you change folioWindow value for each API calls.

-## 22. postCheckout
+## 35. postCheckout

 Use this API to post checkout.

-## 23. postEmailFolioReport
+## 36. postEmailFolioReport

 Send copy of the invoice to email.
+Change the value within `emailAddress`

 1. getFolioTypes.
 Use this API to fetch the folio type configured for executing postEmailFolioReport API